antvis/G6/docs/manual/middle/elements/edges/arc.en.md

 ### style
-`style` is an object which is the same as the common style attribute of edge.
+`style` is an object which is the same as the common style property of edge.
 Refer to [Built-in Edges](/en/docs/manual/middle/elements/edges/defaultEdge).
-Base on the code in [curveOffset](#Special Attribute: curveOffset) section, we add `style` to `defaultEdge`.
+Base on the code in [curveOffset](#Special Property: curveOffset) section, we add `style` to `defaultEdge`.
 <br />!
 <img src='https://gw.alipayobjects.com/mdn/rms_f8c6a0/afts/img/A*LH4lT64i304AAAAAAAAAAABkARQnAQ' width=150/>
 ```javascript